open-horizon/open-horizon.github.io/common-requests/install.md

 ## Installation

-Once you have Ubuntu Server 18.04 running, ensure you are running as root (typically, `sudo -s`).
+Once you have Ubuntu Server 18.04 running, ensure you are running as root (typically, `sudo -i`).
 Then follow the [all-in-one instructions](https://github.com/open-horizon/devops/tree/master/mgmt-hub).
 Below is an example video showing the installation process.

 {% include youtubePlayer.html id="q4wwaE7z9v8" %}

+## Next

+After installing, go to [How to Use Open Horizon](./use.html)